 Before I visited Maine, everyone shared with me how beautiful it was.
 And I was not disappointed.
 Because I had never been to Maine, I planned to spend another day in Portland.
 My goal was to immerse myself in Maine’s culture–food and history.
 I truly loved the town.
 Please enjoy my pictures and thoughts about Portland!

 1) Portland Maine Lobster

-I knew I would be eating plenty of seafood (I love seafood!) during my visit.
+I knew I would eat plenty of seafood (I love seafood!) during my visit.
 In fact, I had never eaten lobster.
-Well, I am happy to report that I now have a new favorite seafood.
+Well, I now have a new favorite seafood.
 Yes, lobster.
-My first restaurant was the Portland Lobster Company where I asked the server what I should order being a first time visitor.
+My first restaurant was the Portland Lobster Company where I asked the server what I should order being a first-time visitor.
 She recommended a lobster roll.
-I learned that a lobster roll is served in a toasted bun like a hotdog bun or a piece of bread toasted.
-It either is served cold with mayonnaise or warm with butter.
+I learned they serve a lobster roll in a toasted bun like a hotdog bun or a piece of bread toasted.
+They served it either cold with mayonnaise or warm with butter.
 I prefer the warm with butter.

 So not only was the food great, but the scenery was better.
 Here was my view as I ate my lobster roll.

 During my first evening in Portland, Maine, I took a sunset cruise that took us by some of the lighthouses.
 Also on the cruise were some of the forts used during the early years of the United States.